brazil visa

 Do You Need an E-visa for Brazil?

-No, an e-visa is not required for Indian citizens visiting Brazil for short stays.
-Indian citizens with regular passports can enter Brazil visa-free for stays of up to 90 days, provided they meet certain requirements.
+No, An e-visa is not necessary for Indian citizens visiting Brazil for short stays.
+Indian citizens holding regular passports can enter Brazil without a visa for up to 90 days, as long as they meet specific requirements.

 Do You Need to Renew Your Brazil Visa?